Daniel-SanchezG/VORTEX_FINAL/README.md

 - `site_entropy_distribution_YYYYMMDD.png`: Visualization of uncertainty assessment
 - `site_statistics_YYYYMMDD.xlsx`: Statistical summary of provenance by site
 - `archaeological_pipeline_YYYYMMDD.log`: Detailed pipeline execution log

-**Local SHAP Analysis results are located in a new folder called "shap_results" in the root of the project**

-` When running real_world_analysis results should be the same as those presented in the paper`

 ---
 ### R Analysis for Summed Probability Distribution (SPD)